MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Include typos, grammatical errors, and unnecessary capitalizations, such as **Users** instead of **users**.
 * Include links to AppSource.
 * Make unverified claims (for example: best, top, ranked), unless accompanied by the source of the claim.
-* Compare your offer with other marketplace offers
+* Compare your offer with other marketplace offers.